-An easy recipe for fresh peach jam filled with fragrant vanilla bean.
+Easy Peach Vanilla Jam – An easy recipe for jam made with fresh peaches and fragrant vanilla bean.
 This jam requires only a few ingredients, and it is made without pectin or gelatin.

 Hello!
 How are things?
 Are you ready to become a superstar by making your own homemade Peach Vanilla Bean Jam?
 It’s so super easy.
 Let’s do this!